a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 4. Trees:
 	1. Definition: A connected and acyclic graph is acalled a tree
 	2. Definition: A leaf is a node with degree 1 in a tree
+	3. Lemma: Any connected subgraph of a tree is a tree
+		1. Proof:

 ## Lec 9 ##
 ## Lec 10 ##